driessene/acoustic_camera/readme.md

 ### Properties
 - type - str: The type of output of the fft.
-  - complex: Return the raw complex output of the fft
+  - complex: Return the raw complex output of the fft.
-  - phase: Return the phase of the fft
+  - phase: Return the phase of the fft.
-  - abs: Return the absolute value (magnitude) of the fft
+  - abs: Return the absolute value (magnitude) of the fft.
   - power: return the special power of the fft.
 - shift: If true, shift the zero-frequency component to the center of the spectrum.
 False by default.

 ### Note
-When plotting fft, make sure to provide x_data of the plot the following to get accurate results: np.fft.fftfreq(blocksize, 1/samplerate)
+When plotting fft, make sure to provide x_data of the plot to the following to get accurate results: np.fft.fftfreq(blocksize, 1/samplerate)
 This provides the frequency of each index to the plotter.